-Prior to joining NCATS, Gibbons spent six years at the University of Southern California, where she managed a diverse portfolio of clinical trials for the department of dermatology, primarily studying inflammatory skin diseases, care delivery modalities and health outcomes.
-Gibbons also worked as a program officer for the Southern California Clinical and Translational Science Awards Program hub, where she facilitated and conducted feasibility reviews for investigator-initiated clinical trials, reviewed and recommended clinical research support applications for award, and evaluated resources and services needed to efficiently and successfully conduct clinical trials across the institution.
+Prior to joining NCATS in October 2020, Gibbons spent six years at the University of Southern California, where she led the successful establishment of a clinical research program and managed a diverse portfolio of clinical trials, specializing in inflammatory skin diseases, care delivery modalities and patient-centered health outcomes.
+Gibbons also worked as a program officer for the Southern California Clinical and Translational Science Awards Program hub, where she reviewed clinical trials for scientific impact, assessed feasibility, and recommended clinical research applications for award.

 Gibbons holds a bachelor’s degree in biology from Middle Tennessee State University, a master’s degree in public health from the Colorado School of Public Health, and a certificate in clinical research from the Association of Clinical Research Professionals.

 Gibbons enjoys working with diverse groups to find creative and innovative solutions to public health issues.
 She is inspired by and committed to supporting NCATS’ collaborative and innovative approach to translational science.